k4lipso/gokill/README.md

 # gokill
-'gokill' is a daemon that completes some actions when a certain event occurs. actions can vary from shuting down the machine to sending mails over erasing data. actions can be triggert by certain conditions like specific outcomes of unix comands or not having internet connection.
+'gokill' is a tool that completes some actions when a certain event occurs. actions can vary from shuting down the machine to sending mails over erasing data. actions can be triggert by certain conditions like specific outcomes of unix comands or not having internet connection.